Last Updated: December 26, 2022

 One of the authors contributing to this website has extensive experience in working with the wonderful but frustrating system of brownfield remediation (clean-up), which can be frighteningly bureaucratic.
 In his opinion, the fact that relatively few contractors and consultants work within federal brownfield programs in any given region of the country means that these firms tend to monopolize information, keeping it away from activists, planners, citizens, and even economic development officials.

 We should note right away that European nations do not share a common definition.
 In Great Britain, for example, "brownfields" simply means developed land.
 On this site we are describing sites where actual or possible soil contamination has occurred.

-Site cleanup and redevelopment can be a truly interdisciplinary effort.
-Projects include aspects of environmental science, land use planning and regulation and public health.
-Sometimes an argument can even be made that these cleanups are part of community beautification.
+Site cleanup and redevelopment can be a truly interdisciplinary effort, and in our opinion, it should be just that.
+Projects include aspects of environmental science, land use planning and regulation, and public health.
+Often an argument can even be made that these cleanups are part of community beautification.

 The problem with ignoring brownfields is that developers walk quickly in the other direction if they even

 suspect an environmental issue.
 They have heard that buying a polluted site, or merely one where pollution is suspected, is legally risky.
 I even experienced a developer my department often found to be sympathetic walking away from me in anger after I suggested he take a look at one such site to see what he thought.
 It took him about four months to want to be friendly again.

 Some of you are thinking that you couldn't possibly have any brownfields in your community because you've never been an industrial town or suburb.

 It's best to reconsider, because if you ever had a gas station, automotive repair garage, tire store, agricultural processing of any type, lumberyard or lumber processing operation, dry cleaners, industries, silverplating, mining, milling, power production, chemical storage, petroleum storage, or industry, you have properties that need to be considered.